How Does Heat Affect Varicose Veins?

 To avoid overheating your varicose veins, your first priority should be avoiding hot temperatures when possible.
 This means that you should stay away from the sauna and refrain from taking extended hot showers.
 If you’re outdoors on a hot summer day, you should shade your veins from the sun as much as possible.

 Even though avoiding heat is important for varicose vein health, being proactive doesn’t mean you need to hide away indoors.
 People with varicose veins can still enjoy poolside days and warm showers and baths (of a reasonable length).
 Just make sure to place a cool, damp towel on your varicose veins to avoid additional swelling, regularly elevate the affected limbs, and try your best not to remain in the heat for an extended period of time.

 Varicose vein treatment at Center for Vein Restoration

 Once you have varicose veins, they won’t go away on their own.
 You can avoid additional swelling and discomfort by keeping cool, but fixing varicose veins altogether will require a visit to a vein specialist.
 After treatment, your veins will be especially sensitive, so winter is the ideal season for treating varicose veins.

-For lasting varicose vein solutions, visit our specialists at Center for Vein.
-With vein doctors across the Atlanta Metro, Center for Vein offers a wide range of minimally invasive treatments, including laser ablation and sclerotherapy.
-Don’t wait for the summer to make varicose veins worse — request an appointment at Center for Vein today!
+For lasting varicose vein solutions, visit our specialists at Center for Vein Restoration.
+With vein doctors across the Atlanta Metro, Center for Vein Restoration offers a wide range of minimally invasive treatments, including laser ablation and sclerotherapy.
+Don’t wait for the summer to make varicose veins worse — request an appointment at Center for Vein Restoration today!